- Grant Recipient

 During the mid-1850s, the society elected to rebuild the church.
 An April 3, 1858 deed shows that additional land bordering their lot was purchased.
 This new church was built by June of 1858 and was dedicated the following year on January 6, 1859 (“Accounts of a Building Committee,” North Gage Union Church Archives, 1859).

-As of 2020, the church building was still standing however the congregation occupying the building had changed it to the North Gage Presbyterian Church.
+As of 2020, the church building was still standing however the congregation occupying the building was known as North Gage Presbyterian Church.